Keeper Enterprise Integrates With Microsoft Active Directory For Seamless Provisioning, RBAC and Compliance.

 Securely Share your Passwords

-Each user has a 2048-bit RSA key pair that is used for sharing password records and messages between users.
+Each user has a set of public and private encryption keys that are used for vault encryption, sharing password records and messages between users.
 Shared information is encrypted with the recipient's public key.
 Keeper’s record sharing methodology is easy to use, secure and intuitive.